aevyrie/big_space/README.md

 ## Highlights

-- Enough precision to render protons across the observable universe.
+- Enough precision to render proton-sized meshes across the observable universe.
 - Uses `Transform`, making it compatible with most of the Bevy ecosystem.
 - No added dependencies.
 - Absolute coordinates without drift, unlike camera-relative or periodic recentering solutions.